playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ### Vue

-Vue is the only framework of the three that supports a built-in way to provide a default value for dependency injected values.
-To do this, pass a second argument to the `inject` method and it will be used as your default value.
+Vue is the only framework of the three that supports a built-in way to provide a default value for dependency-injected values.
+To do this, pass a second argument to the `inject` method, and it will be used as your default value.

 ```vue
 <!-- Child.vue -->